marcopaganini/rpn/README.md

 ## Description

-`rpn` is a simple, CLI [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) calculator for Linux. `rpn` was written in Go and is statically compiled, requiring no external libraries.
+`rpn` is a simple but useful, CLI [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) calculator for Linux. `rpn` is written in Go and is statically compiled, requiring no external libraries.
 Installation is as simple as running one command and should work on any Linux distribution.

-This is a work in progress, but `rpn` already supports a number of operations and should be useful for daily work.
+This is a work in progress, but `rpn` already supports a rich set of operations and should be useful for daily work.

 ![Demo Video](assets/rpn.gif)